-Make-A-Wish "grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy."
+Make-A-Wish CT "grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy."
 Not limited to "end-of-life" wishes, Make-A-Wish grants wishes to children that meet the medical criteria during any stage of their illness.

 Interested in becoming a sponsor?